 - The “I’m not a robot” button with the checkbox and the reCAPTCHA logo will not appear until the person fills in the Email portion of the form.
 In other words, customers who are scrolling through your website will not see this security feature until they start to fill out the form.

-If you think your website would benefit from the reCAPTCHA 2 feature, please contact us at email@example.com.
+If you think your website would benefit from the reCAPTCHA 2 feature, please submit a new ticket or contact us at firstname.lastname@example.org.